mincong-h/mincong-h.github.io/_posts/2021-04-16-dvf-real-estate-analysis-idf-2020.md

 ## Overview

+### Transactions 2020

 <img src="/assets/20210416-idf-mutation-count.png"
      alt="2020 Ile-de-France mutation count" />

 First of all, let's take a look at the global landscape of the real estate market of Île-de-France in 2020.
-There were 146,084 transactions that happened in this area with 387,425 mutations (\*).
+There were 146,084 transactions happened in this area with 387,425 mutations (\*).
 From the widget above, we can see the number of mutations over the year.
 The real estate market was active despite the pandemic.
 However, the number of transactions was greatly reduced